CFD Trading: A Complete Guide to Contracts For Difference

 Ready to get started?
 Take the first step towards trading gold by clicking the banner below and opening an account today!

-Shares can also be traded via CFDs, with a number of unique benefits.
+Shares can also be traded via CFDs, with some unique benefits.

 Some of the most popular share CFDs include: